Asparaginase (Generic Name)

 - Fever and chills

 - Soreness of the mouth and throat.
-You may have red areas, white patches, and/or painful sores.
+You may have red areas, white patches, and/or sores that hurt.

 - Mood changes.
 You may experience changes in your moods, including depression.
 Mood changes are common in patients with cancer.

 - Irritation of your pancreas (pancreatitis).
 You may have severe stomach pains, nausea, and vomiting.
-Enzymes made by your pancreas may be elevated and will be checked as needed.
+Enzyme levels made by your pancreas may be high and will be checked as needed.

 - Increased blood sugar level.
 You may notice unusual thirst and frequent need to urinate.